sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 This template surfaces components and patterns commonly used in the Sourcegraph Blog.
 All of the sections below are ready for you to copy and paste into your blog post today!

-To start a new blog post, create a new `[slug].md` file under the current year's directory.
+To start a new blog post, create a new `[slug].md` file under the current year's sub directory within the `/content/blogposts/` directory.

 <hr/>